What makes Nepal different than other countries

 Terai Region

 The southern lowland region of Nepal is known as the Terai.
-This flat and fertile plains region stretches along the border with India and is characterized by its subtropical climate and rich agricultural lands.
+This flat and fertile plains region stretches along the border with India, and people characterize it with its subtropical climate and rich agricultural lands.

 The Terai is home to dense forests, wildlife reserves, and national parks, including Chitwan National Park and Bardia National Park, which are renowned for their wildlife diversity, including the iconic onehorned rhinoceros and Bengal tiger.